#356: Shinny Dipping

 to the defense,

-there was some
+there was some,

-So maybe some creative liberties that you took with that story.
+how to put this, so maybe some creative liberties that you took with that story.
 Do you think that's fair to say?
 I don't think that's fair to say.

-But when we're looking at the timeline of events, you said just moments ago that you slept for 100 hours.
+Now, those things, those may or may not be true, but when we're looking at the timeline of events, you said just moments ago that you slept for 100 hours.
 100 hours I slept.

 How many days is 100 hours?